-In general, the national legislation does not forbid energy communities, but lacks special provisions on their formation and unrestricted functioning.
-At the moment, a handful of examples of enthusiastic property owners united in energy communities-like projects exist.
-In all cases participants invested equity funds or used grant schemes to realize solar heating and electricity generating measures in private multifamily buildings.
-More complex models for cooperation are restricted by the lack of suitable financing schemes, burdensome permitting and administrative procedures, conditionalities related to operational modes of RES installations or other factors such as low levels of awareness and trust.
+Before the transposition of RED II, national legislation did not explicitly forbid energy communities, but lacked special provisions for their formation and unrestricted functioning.
+There were a few examples of enthusiastic property owners coming together in energy communities-like projects.
+In all cases, participants invested equity funds or utilized grant schemes to implement solar heating and electricity generating measures in private multifamily buildings.
+However, more complex cooperation models were hindered by several factors: the absence of suitable financing schemes, burdensome permitting and administrative procedures, conditions related to operational modes of RES installations or other factors such as low levels of awareness and trust.

-Nevertheless, the National Integrated Energy and Climate Plan encourages the promotion of local energy communities and their active participation in the energy market by prescribing the adoption of legislative measures for the decade until 2030.
-However, the document does not provide additional information about concrete instruments or financial stimuli.
+Nevertheless, the 2024 Update of the National Integrated Energy and Climate Plan encourages the promotion of local energy communities and their active participation in the energy market by prescribing the adoption of legislative measures for the decade until 2030.
+Nevertheless, the 2024 Update of the National Integrated Energy and Climate Plan prioritizes accelerating renewable energy production and consumption, promoting renewable self-consumption, and developing renewable energy communities.
+However, the document lacks concrete commitments, instruments, or financial incentives.
+It grants the right to dynamic electricity price contracts and aggregation contracts for demand optimization and mentions investment measures to promote household energy independence, focusing on energy communities and supporting energy-poor households, but without providing further details